Card Collection

 You can load additional fonts from Google Fonts by providing a fonts array in the theme definition.
 Currently, we only support custom fonts via Google Fonts.

-To access the media utility you will need to define your theme as a function that returns a theme object.
-This function will be passed a utilities object as an argument, which contains the media utility.
+To access the media utility, you need to define your theme as a function that returns a theme object.
+This function is passed a utilities object as an argument, which contains the media utility.
 The media utility should be spread into the styles object of the returned theme.